stepzhou/tm-simulator/README.md

 3. Let user set max step # to avoid infinite loop
 4. Gui for visualizing states and transitions
 5. Commenting for input files
+6. Reachable exception
+7. Visualize where the tape pointer is